Sask. med students push province to make prescription birth control free | CBC News

 Advocacy grows after B.C. provides universal coverage

-A group of Saskatchewan medical students want the provincial government to make prescription birth control available free of charge.
+A group of Saskatchewan medical students wants the provincial government to make prescription birth control available free of charge.

 "Our call to the government is to implement prescription coverage of contraception in order to reduce barriers of access," said Natisha Thakkar, a University of Saskatchewan medical student and one of the co-founders of Universal Access to Contraception Saskatchewan (UACSask).